gastrovec/accent/_posts/2016-09-14-crafting-fractals.markdown

 [ComputerCraft](http://www.computercraft.info).

-The first fractal I tried was the [Koch Island](https://en.wikipedia.org/wiki/Koch_Island) which is at his first level a square.
+The first fractal I tried was the [Koch Island](https://en.wikipedia.org/wiki/Koch_Island) which is at its first level a square.
 It fits minecraft pretty well.
 I think it's a nice maze with which you can fill your world...